Admin-7/Mr-Robot-techniques/Home.md

 One of the best parts of AnarchoTechNYC are the regular activities and traditions that tech antifa folks have created over the years.
 Some are ongoing activities while others are one-offs, but any can be revived and new ones created by *you* at any time!
 Some of our more consistent activities are listed below, but be sure to check out the [[Activities and events]] portal page for a full list.

 * [[Capture The Flag (CTF) gaming|CTF team]] - An irregular cybersecurity study group participating in online wargaming competitions.
-* [[Cyborg clinic]] - holistic (mental/physical/cybernetic) health sessions for anyone who wants to reclaim their time and energy from the apps demanding too much of it
+* [[Cyborg clinic]] - holistic (mental/physical/cybernetic) health sessions for anyone who wants to reclaim their time and energy from the apps demanding too much of it.
+* [[Lockpicking club]] - A locksport practice session and meditative discussion circle.
 * [[Mr. Robot's Netflix 'n' Hack]] - Educational film and TV screenings with a supplementary syllabus; let "Mr. Robot" teach you how to hack—and how to stop a hacker from hacking you!
-* [[Lockpicking club]] - A locksport practice session and meditative discussion circle.

 Our events are **always free** to attend, but we do need your help to sustain our activities.
 If you have the means, please consider [donating via PayPal](https://www.paypal.me/AnarchoTechNYC), [BitCoin](bitcoin:17ByVbkM6mf7bytqWRFwzjqradBkmVh4Tr?label=AnarchoTechNYC), or with cash in person.
 (There will almost certainly be a large glass tip jar.)
 For more details, please read [Donations and support](#donations-and-support).